Back to Blogs

 • Automated Machine Learning (AutoML): Streamlines the model development process by automating architecture search and hyperparameter tuning.

 • Quantum Computing: Although in its early stages, quantum computing holds the potential for solving complex classification tasks more efficiently.
-There are various quantum computing use cases already being explored in fields like cryptography, machine learning, and optimization.
+There are various use cases for quantum computing already being explored in fields like cryptography, machine learning, and optimization.

 • Continuous Learning: Developing models that can learn and adapt in real-time without forgetting previously acquired knowledge.